ditpowuh/convertly/README.md

 This app was originally made for my own personal use, where I needed some files to be in other formats without the hassle of online converters or privacy concerns.
 It is intended to be used on `Windows` devices.

+If you are using the executable from Releases, it is highly recommended you install the latest version.

 ### How to use
 #### Using Python (uv)
 1. Ensure you have [uv](https://docs.astral.sh/uv/) installed